aspose-total/Aspose.Total-Products/total/en/java/conversion/doc-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to XLTM via Java or Online App" h2="On Premise Java API to convert DOC to XLTM without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting DOC to XLTM via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTM.
+Converting a DOC file to an XLTM file via Aspose.Total for Java is a straightforward two-step process.
+Aspose.Total for Java is a feature-rich document manipulation and conversion API that enables users to easily convert DOC files to HTML.
+The first step is to use Aspose.Words for Java to export the DOC file to HTML.
+Aspose.Words for Java is a powerful document manipulation API that allows users to easily convert DOC files to HTML.

+Once the DOC file has been converted to HTML, the second step is to use Aspose.Cells for Java to convert the HTML file to XLTM.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables users to easily convert HTML files to XLTM.
+The API provides a wide range of features that make it easy to convert HTML files to XLTM, including support for a variety of formats, such as XLSX, XLSM, XLSB, and XLTM.

+Once the HTML file has been converted to XLTM, the user can then use the XLTM file in any application that supports the XLTM format.
+Aspose.Total for Java makes it easy to convert DOC files to XLTM, and the API provides a wide range of features that make it easy to convert HTML files to XLTM.
+With Aspose.Total for Java, users can quickly and easily convert DOC files to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}